ternaus/ternaus.github.io/_posts/2021-12-15-Albumentations.markdown

 The rest of the team lives in Eastern Europe and promoted the library in Russian.

-**October 2019**, the library became a part of the [Pytorch Ecosystem](https://pytorch.org/ecosystem/).
+**October 2019**, the library became a part of the [PyTorch Ecosystem](https://pytorch.org/ecosystem/).
 It was not hard to get there, but we thought it was very cool.
-There is even a [conference about Pytorch Ecosystem](https://pytorch.org/ecosystem/pted/2021).
+There is even a [conference about PyTorch Ecosystem](https://pytorch.org/ecosystem/pted/2021).
 We could participate and promote the library there, but we were always busy, and it did not happen.

 **February 2020**, we got into the [Nvidia Inception Program](https://www.nvidia.com/en-us/startups/).
 We did not plan to get there.
 Someone told us about this option, we applied and got approved.
 We got $100k AWS credits for a year and proudly added "Member of the Nvidia Inception Program" to the website. :)